Schille/Schille.github.io/content/projects/campervan.md

 Together with my wife, I built all of that.
 The foundation was created from an alloy frameset (I call it the skeleton) that is tightly connected to the walls and the floor of the RV.
-We mounted plywood to the frame to make up the furniture including drawers, shelfs and other storage facilities.
+We mounted plywood to the frame to make up the furniture including drawers, shelves and other storage facilities.
 We installed the sink, the water system, the cooker and everything else onto that frame.
 The system is extendable and yet still customizable.
 After finishing these tasks, I went to an authorized reviewer who eventually created a document that confirms that Bob is a class B (max.
 3.5 metric tons) motorhome now.
-Why is that interesting? - It is much cheaper than any regular car with regards to tax and insurance tuitions in germany.
+Why is that interesting? - It is much cheaper than any regular car in terms of taxes and insurance fees in Germany.
 With a driving-ready weight of about 2.9 tons (i.e. full diesel and water tank, the driver), Bob can carry another 600 Kg of additional load for any kind of amusement and other passengers.

-{{ slider(images=["img/bob/bob14.jpg", "img/bob/bob13.jpg", "img/bob/bob15.jpg", "img/bob/bob16.jpg"], width=800, height=400) }}
+{{ slider(images=["img/bob/bob13.jpg", "img/bob/bob14.jpg", "img/bob/bob15.jpg", "img/bob/bob16.jpg"], height=400) }}

 ## Testing the New Home
 From time to time, I took a break from work to test the constellation - sort of an iterative implementation model that I practice in my professional life, too.
 That made sense for